Fire Sprinkler Systems

 Providing a detailed inspection report explaining deficiencies and recommending corrective action

-Through testing and inspecting, Fire and safety Technicians gives you the confidence that all your sprinkler systems are ready to actuate in an emergency.
+Through testing and inspecting, FASTEC Fire Protection gives you the confidence that all your sprinkler systems are ready to actuate in an emergency.
 We’re always here to help ensure that they’re not just functioning properly, but also in compliance with current fire codes.
 We have over 15 years of experience working on sprinkler systems of all types.
 Our technicians have worked on everything from small systems to large warehouse facilities and multi-level high rises doing sprinkler system testing, service work, repairs and installations.
-Let us show you why using Fire and Safety Technicians can be the best choice for your company.
+Let us show you why using our team of Fire and Safety Technicians can be the best choice for your company.

 Wet Sprinkler Systems